151 Fun Things to Do When You Are Bored (Ideas for 2020!)

 16. Update Your Resume

-Taking some time to express gratitude not only gives you something to do to combat boredom but it can positively impact health and wellness due to many of the positive benefits of gratitude.
+Taking some time to express gratitude not only gives you something to do to combat boredom but it can impact your health in a number of positive ways.

 How does expressing gratitude benefit you?

 For starters, it increases your sense of happiness.

 It promotes your personal success.
 Plus it relaxes you and helps you live longer.

 This article provides a long list of benefits you can reap from expressing gratitude.

 Remember that list you make of people who inspire you?
 Choose one and write them a heartfelt letter of gratitude.
 It’s your choice whether to mail the letter or not.

 At home, people often feel bored when they become tired.